Jhonnyrmarques/agendepet_api/README.md

 </h3>

 <p>
-  Application for scheduling baths and grooming, making it easier for companies to contact their customers.
+  The AgendePet  API is a powerful tool for managing appointments for pet grooming services.
+This API allows pet owners to easily schedule appointments for their furry friends, and grooming salon operators to efficiently manage their booking system.
 </p>